anandgupadhyay/AUWeatherApp/README.md

 # AUWeatherApp
-*Weather App to Show User Options to input Location in various ways and show weather at the user's selected location.
+*Weather App to Show User Options to input Location in various ways and show weather at the user's selected location.*

 ### Features
 - Allow User to select Locations from various Options
   - My: User's Current Location
-  - Search Location: User can type in anything to search location
+  - Search Location: User can type in to search location
   - City: User can view the list of cities and search/select from the list
   - History: User can view History of upto last 5 searches made
 - No Location Found alert and Indicator on Main Screen